Skip to content

 Localtonians wish a Happy Birthday to the Louisville native and poet Madison Julius Cawein, born in 1865.
 In 1913, a year before his death, Cawein published a poem called “Waste Land” in a Chicago magazine, which included Ezra Pound as an editor.
 Scholars have identified this poem as an inspiration to T. S. Eliot’s poem The Waste Land, published in 1922 and considered the birth of modernism in poetry.

-March 23, 1920, the General Assembly granted scholarships at the Kentucky State University and the State Normal Schools to all citizens of this state who were engaged in the military or naval service during the war with Germany.
+March 23, 1920, the General Assembly granted scholarships at the Kentucky State University and the State Normal Schools to all citizens who joined the military or naval service during the war with Germany.

-On March 23, 1930, UK named a Freeport, Illinois high school coach Adolph Rupp as its head basketball coach from 71 applicants.
-The school paid him $2,800 for his 1st season and $3,000 for his second.
+On March 23, 1930, UK named Adolph Rupp, a Freeport, Illinois, high school coach, as its head basketball coach out of 71 applicants.
+The school paid him $2,800 for his first season and $3,000 for his second.

 March 23, 1950, All the King’s Men, based on Guthrie native Robert Penn Warren’s 1947 Pulitzer Prize-winning novel, won the Academy Award.
 Todd County surrounds Guthrie on the TN border.